mattwire/com.cividesk.email.sparkpost/docs/index.md

 It sends both transactional and CiviMail emails through the SparkPost service.
 Bounces are processed through a callback (no need for an email account dedicated to bounce processing), but CiviCRM only processes bounces for CiviMail-originated emails.
 We are planning to extend bounce processing to transactional emails in the short term.

-Opens and click-throughs as still tracked by CiviCRM as there is no added-value in having these tracked by SparkPost.
+Opens and click-throughs are still tracked by CiviCRM as there is no added-value in having these tracked by SparkPost.